xbeat/Machine-Learning/README.md

 Introduction to Safety Alignment in LLMs

 Safety alignment in Large Language Models (LLMs) refers to ensuring that AI systems behave in ways that are beneficial and aligned with human values.
 This is crucial as LLMs become more powerful and influential in various domains.

+## AWS VPC Gateway Endpoints Unlocking 96% Cost Savings

+VPC Gateway Endpoint Architecture

+Understanding the core components of VPC Gateway Endpoints requires implementation of a Python infrastructure as code solution using AWS Boto3.
+This demonstrates programmatic endpoint creation and configuration management.

 ## Early Stopping in Neural Networks